maplessmann/maplessmann/README.md

 ### Hi there! 👋  &nbsp; I'm Matheus

-🏢 &nbsp; I'm currently working remotely at [Celerative](https://celerative.com/) as a Front-End Developer
+🏢 &nbsp; I'm currently working at [Celerative](https://celerative.com/) as a Senior Frontend Developer

 ⚛️ &nbsp; I have been developing large-scale React applications for the last 3+ years